mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 and then maybe we were thinking about integrating tests and UI tests.
 And the very last thing is like manual testing.
 Except for the manual testing that we do while we are developing the software.
 Right. but so how was that in Netflix?
-How is that a T two Dell? how is that?
+How is that a CitaDel? how is that?
 Is, at Google, are people still testing the software manually or, is that, you know, old school and not really done anymore?

 **Ben:** [00:29:31] No. I mean, people definitely are.
 All right.
 If all you do